-Important: We updated this infographic and article with current program and statistical data in May 2022.
+Important: We updated this infographic and article with current program and statistical data in November 2023.
 The Social Security disability application process can be long and hard.
-Many applicants who need benefits give up after years of trying.
-What they don’t know is that a Social Security attorney can almost triple their chances for approval right away.
+Many people who need benefits give up after years of trying.
+What they don’t know is that a Social Security attorney can almost triple their chances for approval in 6 months or less.

 Social Security Disability Application Process: Infographic

-Check out the infographic below to see how the Social Security disability application process works.
-You can also see how getting legal assistance impacts SSD claim approval rates, on average:
+Check out the infographic below to see how disability application process works.
+You can also see how having an attorney impacts SSD claim approval rates, on average:

 How Much Do Lawyers Charge to Handle Disability Claims?

 Many people wrongly believe they cannot afford a lawyer.
-Since Social Security attorneys work on contingency, they charge $0 for legal assistance if your claim’s denied.
-Every lawyer in our network offers free phone calls to answer your claim questions for free.
-If you seek a lawyer’s help before starting the Social Security disability application process, here’s what to expect:
+Since disability attorneys work on contingency, they charge $0 unless you’re successful.
+Every lawyer in our network offers free phone calls to answer your disability claim questions.
+If you seek a lawyer’s help before starting the Social Security disability application process, here’s what to know:

 - They can only deduct legal fees from your lump-sum back pay, so it’s a one-time payment.
-Federal law limits this amount to 25% of your back-pay or $7,200 — whichever is less.
-That motivates lawyers to get you as much back pay as possible.
-Lawyers working with DisabilityApprovalGuide.com can get SSD claimants like you a lump-sum award of $13,200 in back pay, on average, in addition to monthly benefits.
+Federal law limits this amount to 25% of your back benefits or $7,200 — whichever is less.
+That motivates lawyers to get you as much money as possible.
+Lawyers working with DisabilityApprovalGuide.com can get SSD claimants like you a lump-sum award of $13,200 in back pay, on average, in addition to disability benefits.
 That means they cannot charge more than $3,200, on average.
-But in most cases, it’s less than that.
+But in 2023, most people paid no more than $2,500.

-- A Government Accountability Office (GAO) report shows having a lawyer file your application nearly triples your benefit approval odds.
+- A government report shows having a lawyer nearly triples your approval odds and helps shorten the disability application process.
 The SSA reviews every claim for eligibility under the Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI) programs.
-That’s because if you’re not eligible for one program’s benefits, you may qualify for the other.
+That’s because if you’re not eligible for one program’s disability benefits, you may qualify for the other.
 This recent GAO report shows you’re 2.9x more likely to get approved if a lawyer files your claim.

 Step 1 in the Social Security Disability Application Process: Are You Eligible?